ptrgags/chaos-game-3d/logbook.md

 and I stubbed out a `GlbWriter` class to parallel the older `PntsWriter`.
 I will likely keep both around for a while since the 3D Tiles Next extensions are still experimental and may change.

+## 2022-01-09 Continue working on GLB output

+Today I continued to work on GLB output.
+Along the way, I noticed I was passing a lot of variables for each point, so I refactored out a `Point` class to store the position, color, and metadata for each point.
+Overall, it works nicely, though there are some parts where I end up copying data a lot.
+I'll have to revisit this again in the future.

+At this point I can compile things, but it's not yet producing valid glTF files.